Source: Agriculture and Agri-Food Canada news release

 “For the last three years our government has been focused on diversifying our trading partners and opening new markets to high-quality, Canadian-made products, including canola.
 Through our new trade agreements, Canadian businesses-including exporters and agri-food producers-now have preferential market access to an estimated 1.5 billion customers around the globe.
 This trade mission will give us another opportunity to open new doors for our canola farmers in both Japan and South Korea.”

 – Jim Carr, Minister of International Trade Diversification

 “The Canola Council of Canada continues to work on behalf of the entire canola value chain with federal and provincial governments to resolve this issue as quickly as possible.
 We are pleased that the federal government has listened to our recommendations and announced additional support to help producers through these uncertain times, and we will continue to advocate in the best interest of our sector.”

 – Jim Everson, President, Canola Council of Canada

-• As was announced earlier, the group was created after China suspended the licences of two Canadian companies to export their canola seed to China, citing non-compliance with their plant health requirements.
+• The working group was created after China suspended the licenses of two Canadian companies to export their canola seed to China, citing non-compliance with their plant health requirements.
 At the same time, China strengthened their inspection measures on all Canadian canola seed shipments.

-• Canada’s canola industry contributes almost $27 billion dollars annually to the country’s economy, and in 2018, Canada exported over $11 billion in canola products to over 50 markets.
+• Canada’s canola industry contributes almost $27 billion dollars annually to the country’s economy.